compass-alma-large-program/compass-data/datareduction/scripts/imager/README.md

   clean image/cubes from UV data and clean components.
 If `.true.`, the restore will be performed.
 Default is `.false.`.

+* `redu%jvm_correction`: A boolean to toggle the so-called JvM correction during the restore.
+If `.true.`, the correction will be applied.
+Default is `.false.`.

 * `redu%primary_beam_correction`: A boolean to toggle the primary beam correction.
 If `.true.`, primary beam correction will be applied.
 Default is `.true.`.